miya-w/Shashimi-CatbabySitting-101/README.md

 |**10PM**| night snack time|
 |After 10PM|  play with her, make sure she is tired before going to bed|
 ---
-- Hightly suggest keeping her awake during the day, by give her treat or play "hide treat game"(hide the treat and she will find), otherwise she might ne energetic at night (believe me, you don't want it happen).
+- Hightly suggest keeping her awake during the day, by giving her treat or play "hide treat game"(hide the treat and she will find), otherwise she might be energetic at night (believe me, you don't want it happen).
+- Don't let her feel bord
-**This is waht will happen when you get her bored too long** <br/>
+- **This is what will happen when you get her bored too long** <br/>
 <img src="https://github.com/miya-w/Shashimi-CatbabySitting-101/blob/master/images/Crime%20scene.jpg" width="180" height="300">

 ---